jotavare/100-days-of-code-in-python/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Unlicense.
 See `LICENSE` for more information.